ornao/pp4/README.md

 ### About

 This glamping website provides a user-friendly platform to experience a unique camping destination in the beautiful Irish countryside.
-This site aims to be visually immersive, featuring a user-friendly booking system and showcasing customer testimonials through display of ratings and reviews.
+This site aims to be visually immersive, featuring a user-friendly booking system and showcasing customer testimonials through a display of ratings and reviews.

 <hr>

 ### User Goals
-- Be able to check availibility and pricing information for desired dates
+- Be able to check availability and pricing information for desired dates
-- Easily book and secure preferred accomodation type for desired dates
+- Easily book and secure preferred accommodation type for desired dates
 - Gain insight of expected experience by reading reviews and ratings from previous guests
 - Able to easily contact the site owner with any questions, queries, or special requests

 ### Site Owner Goals
-- Aim to attract and engage potentional customers with appealing visuals and user-friendly features
+- Aim to attract and engage potential customers with appealing visuals and user-friendly features
-- Provide a seamless booking process to drive bookings and generate revenue to the camspite
+- Provide a seamless booking process to drive bookings and generate revenue to the campsite
-- Build trust and credibility of potentential guests by displaying campsite reviews, ratings and testimonials from previous customers
+- Build trust and credibility of potential guests by displaying campsite reviews, ratings and testimonials from previous customers
 - Offer a means of communication between customers and site owner to ensure satisfactory customer support experience

 <hr>